-For daily cleaning, hot water and Marseille soap may suffice, while for the most stubborn dirt you can use baking soda, but remember to dilute it abundantly with water.
+Hot water and Marseille soap may suffice for daily cleaning, while for the most stubborn dirt, you can use baking soda, but remember to dilute it abundantly with water.

 Clean resin sink

-Resin sinks can be simply cleaned with warm water and a neutral detergent, such as Marseille soap, and should be lightly rubbed with a soft cloth.
+Resin sinks can be cleaned with warm water and a neutral detergent, such as Marseille soap, and lightly rubbed with a soft cloth.

 If there are dry stains, these can be removed with denatured alcohol or diluted bleach, while to remove lime stains, white vinegar can be used, and remember to rinse immediately to avoid damage.